buttergrillcorn/growing-wiki/.site/content/main-entrance.md

 This website is essentially my notebook that's kept in the open for everyone and anyone to see.
 I treat this as something like an [Obsidian](https://obsidian.md/) vault.
 The only difference being that it's public.
 I designed it to be this way to keep it as simple as possible, to reduce the friction to write and publish.

-My workflow is something like:
+My workflow is something like: <br />
 `Write / Edit → Sync → Publish`

 The underlined tools and programmes that I use are: